Vulnerability and power on networks: Vulnerability and power on networks

 The computation of the Shapley value for coalitional games requires, in general, exponential time.
 As a consequence, despite its interest, this value can be computed using formula (\ref{shapley1}) or (\ref{shapley2}) only for games with a number of players relatively small.
 Nevertheless, in some cases the particular structure of the characteristic function allows for an explicit formula of the Shapley value of the game.
 This favorable situation actually occurs for the power and vulnerability functions we have considered.

 The next theorem gives an explicit expression of the Shapley value for the games defined by the power functions $p_{G}(T)$ and $q_{G}(T)$.
-The argument used in the proof is similar to the one used in Michalak \textit{et al.} \cite{MASRJ13} for other group centrality measures.
+The argument used in the proof is similar to the one used in \cite{MASRJ13} for other group centrality measures.

 \begin{theorem} Given a graph $G$, the Shapley values $\phi^{p}$ and $\phi^{q}$ of the coalitional games $(V, p_{G}(T))$ and $(V, q_{G}(T))$ have the expression

 where $d_i$ is the degree of node $i$. \end{theorem} \proof Let $i$ be a node of $G$.
 Given an order $L \in \Pi$, the marginal contributions of $i$ to the set $T = T_L(i)$ with respect to the characteristic functions $p_{G}(T)$ and $q_{G}(T)$, respectively, are It holds that